AlgyJr/ios_guides/Troubleshooting-API-calls.md

 1. Download a 30-day trial of [Charles Proxy](https://www.charlesproxy.com/download/).
 There are versions available for Windows, Mac OS, and Linux.

 2. You will need to insert a special root certificate in order to inspect SSL traffic.
 If you are running an iOS simulator, run Charles Proxy and navigate to `Help` -> `SSL Proxying` -> `Install Charles Root Certificate on iOS Simulators`.
+If you are not running an iOS simulator, skip this step for now.
+You will be asked to install the SSL cert on the phone later.

      <img src="http://imgur.com/Ac5QR0x.png"/>